 The centre was managed by a suitably qualified and experienced person.
 She had a good knowledge of the assessed needs and support requirements for each resident.
 The person in charge held a degree in applied social care and a module of which included management.
-She had more than three years management experience.
+She had more than five years management experience.
 She was in a full time position and was not responsible for any other centre.
 The person in charge reported that she felt supported in her role and had regular formal and informal contact with her manager.
+There was a full time data administrator in the centre who supported the person in charge in relation to the administrative part of their role.